 Choosing between freelancer vs sole proprietor in the Philippines comes down to how serious you are about your online tutor business setup.
 If you’re testing the waters or freelancing part-time, staying as a freelancer might be enough.
 But if you’re ready or planning to go big, registering as a sole proprietor could be a smart move.

 If you need more guidance, we recently teamed up with Taxumo to make business registration easy!
-Watch our webinar here to learn how to register your online tutoring business properly.
+Join our webinar here to learn how to register your online tutoring business properly.